ccarrero-sf/ask_questions_to_your_own_documents_with_snowflake_cortex_search_and_trulens/README.md

         - Create a GIT reposotiry with this one
         - Will fetch the data

-Afte running that setup, you should be able to see the git repo.
+After running that setup, you should be able to see the git repo.
 Open it:

 ![image](img/1_git_repo.png)